 To roast: Place chicken on baking sheet lined with foil.
-Roast for 45 minutes to an hour until the juices run clear when the thigh is pierced.
+Roast for 45 minutes to an hour in rack position 1 or 2 (bottom or middle rack position) until the juices run clear when the thigh is pierced.

 If using the rotisserie: Prepare chicken as above, omitting the lemon.
 Truss the chicken well.
 Insert the rotisserie spit through the chicken, securing the rotisserie skewers with the fixing screws so that the chicken is stabilized.
 Secure the rotisserie spit in the oven into the spit support and socket.
 Turn oven to 400°F and turn to rotisserie on the function dial.
 Roast for about 45 minutes to an hour, so that when the thigh is pierced the juices run clear.
 To ensure even, crispy skin, carefully baste the chicken the last 15 minutes of cooking time using the juices from the drip pan.